EvaisaDev/LethalLib/Thunderstore/README.md

 # LethalLib
-**A library for adding new content to Lethal Comany, mainly for personal use.**
+**A library for adding new content to Lethal Company, mainly for personal use.**

 Currently includes:
 - Custom Scrap Item API